alt-react/Active-Directory-Home-Lab/README.md

    3) at the right end of the taskbar, right-click the "network" icon and click "Open Network & Internet settings"
    4) scroll down and click on "Change adapter options", right-click the network adapter, and click on "Properties"
    5) double-click "Internet Protocol Version 4 (TCP/IPv4)", and click the "Use the following IP address:" radio button
-   6) in the "IP address" field, type in `192.168.10.100`, in the Subnet mask section, type in `255.255.255.0`, and in the "Default gateway" section, type in `192.168.10.1`
+   6) in the "IP address" field, type in `192.168.10.7`, in the Subnet mask section, type in `255.255.255.0`, and in the "Default gateway" section, type in `192.168.10.1`
    7) in the "Preferred DNS server:" section, type in `8.8.8.8`, then click "OK", and close the window
-   8) in the command prompt, enter `ipconfig` to verify that our IPv4 Address is 192.168.10.100
+   8) in the command prompt, enter `ipconfig` to verify that our IPv4 Address is 192.168.10.7

 </details>

 <details>
-<summary>Verify that Splunk on our Ubuntu Server is accessible from our Windows 10 (target-PC)</summary>
+<summary>Verify that Splunk on our Ubuntu Server is accessible from our Windows Server 2022 (Active Directory Domain Controller</summary>
 <br>

 Make sure our Ubuntu Server virtual machine is running, then:

-from our Windows 10 (target-PC):
+from our Windows Server 2022 (Active Directory Domain Controller:

    1) open a web browser and type in `192.168.10.10:8000` to verify that we can reach our Splunk log-in page

 </details>

 <details>
-<summary>Install and configure Splunk Universal Forwarder on Windows 10 (target-PC)</summary>
+<summary>Install and configure Splunk Universal Forwarder on Windows Server 2022 (Active Directory Domain Controller</summary>
 <br>

    1) open up a web browser, go to [splunk.com](https://www.splunk.com) and log in